-Candidates may NOT request a specific month for their examination unless there is a serious reason that is beyond the control of the candidate such as military deployment or a pregnancy complication.
+Candidates may NOT request a specific month for their examination unless there is a serious reason that is beyond the control of the candidate such as military deployment, medical issue, or a pregnancy complication.
 Any request must be accompanied by documentation.
-Such requests must be received in the ABOG office no later than May 1, 2018.
-ABOG reserves the right to deny any such request.
-Once ABOG has assigned a test week, no change request can be honored.
+Such requests must be received in the ABOG office no later than May 15, 2019.
+ABOG reserves the right to deny any such request waived.
+Failure to enter the process and complete all assignments in 2020 will result in loss of certification status as of December 31, 2020.